b13/distributed-locks/README.md

     'ttl' (numeric, default is 30sec)
     'port' (numeric, default is 6379)
-    'authentication' (contains the password, necessary for secure authentication if required by redis)
+    'authentication' (contains the password, necessary for secure authentication if required by redis) 'priority' (numeric, default is 95) - Set priority for this locking strategy.
+See LockingApi documentation.

 ## Future Development